Copper(II) fluoride: Uses

 Cupric fluoride catalyzes the decomposition of nitric oxides in emission control systems.

-Copper (II) fluoride can be used to make fluorinated aromatic hydrocarbons by reacting with aromatic hydrocarbons in an oxygen-containing atmosphere at temperatures above 450 °C (842 °F).
+Copper(II) fluoride can be used to make fluorinated aromatic hydrocarbons by reacting with aromatic hydrocarbons in an oxygen-containing atmosphere at temperatures above 450 °C (842 °F).
 This reaction is simpler than the Sandmeyer reaction, but is only effective in making compounds that can survive at the temperature used.
 A coupled reaction using oxygen and 2 HF regenerates the copper(II) fluoride, producing water.
 This method has been proposed as a "greener" method of producing fluoroaromatics since it avoids producing toxic waste products such as ammonium fluoride.

-Chemistry

-Copper(II) fluoride can be synthesized from copper and fluorine at temperatures of 400 °C (752 °F).
-It occurs as a direct reaction.
+Reactions